This is seriously the BEST Chicken Fried Steak recipe on the internet. Period!

 The funny thing is my mother never made a chicken steak recipe.
 Neither did my big mama.
 So where did this obsession for chicken fried steak come from?
 Well it actually came from a random southern restaurant I had the dish at when I was a kid.
 The rest as they say is history.
 Each year after starting around the age of 7, I wanted chicken fried steak for my birthday so we went everywhere from Cracker Barrel to Chili’s so I could have it.

 When I became an adult, I realized I could make it at home.
 This is my favorite recipe which I developed a few years ago.
 It is my dream Chicken Fried Steak recipe y’all.
 The steak is tender and well seasoned with a perfectly golden brown crispy crust.
 You won’t believe how great you can become at frying steak.
 The country gravy is yummy too with its bits of onion, garlic and spice.
-Add your favorite mashed potatoes, and this is perfect chicken fried steak recipe in every sense of the phrase.
+Add your favorite mashed potatoes along with my easy homemade garlic bread, and this is perfect chicken fried steak recipe in every sense of the phrase.
 I no longer crave this because I make it right at home whenever I want, and boy oh boy is it delicious!

 Here are some of the products I used for this recipe: